kyobibrynat1/Portfolio/README.md

 - Contribution API is best-effort and may be rate-limited or unavailable
 - Icons from Simple Icons CDN; Java icon from vectorlogo.zone

-## License
-No license included.
-Add a LICENSE file if redistribution is intended.